sidekiq/sidekiq/Contributing.md

 # Contributing

-First of all, thank you for even opening this file up!
+First of all, thank you!
 I hope you find it worthwhile to help out with Sidekiq.

 ## Issues